myun2ext/kuso/README.md

 </html>
 ```

-... only?
+... only that?

 Yes!!!

 You can launch the Application!
-Go Out!
+Let's Go the Way!

 ```
 ruby hello_world.rb